 Students with a high grade average can ask to register for graduate seminars (numbers in the 8xx range) with the permission of the instructor.

-Students have a wide choice in B.A. programs in literature:
+Students have a wide choice in B.A. tracks in English literature:

-Expanded majorin literature – Except for Jewish studies, the student’s courses are all literature courses taken in the English Department.
+Expanded majorin English Literature – Except for Jewish studies, the student’s courses are all literature courses taken in the English Department.
 For more information, see the Expanded Major in English Literature page.

-Major in literature – The student takes a substantial number of literature courses in the English Department, and can have also have a minor in another area of studies.
+Major in English Literature – The student takes a substantial number of literature courses in the English Department, and can have also have a minor in another area of studies.
 For more information, see the Major in English Literature page.

 "Major at your own pace" - New option for students whose jobs or other commitments leave them with less free time for taking classes.
 The requirements are the same as in the regular major, but they are taken over a five-year period, with fewer courses required each year.
 For more information, see the Five-Year Major in English Literature page.

-Double major in literature and linguistics The student’s degree involves equal specialization in English literature and Linguistics.
+Double major in English literature and English linguistics The student’s degree involves equal specialization in English literature and English linguistics.
 We call this a "planned" double major.
 For more information, see our double major page.